capistrano/sshkit/README.md

   easily be modified to look into some connection factory for it's objects, saving half a second when running lots of `on()` blocks.
 * Documentation!
 (YARD style)
+* Wrap all commands in a known shell, that is that `execute('uptime')` should be converted into `sh -c 'uptime'` to ensure that we have a consistent shell experience.